Last updated on June 15th, 2018

 - Bullet Terminals – Since I wasn’t quite sure of the bullet connector size, I bought a connector set for this project.
 It ended up being your more or less standard, 4mm diameter bullet connector.
 You’ll need both male and female to install the motorcycle USB charger.

 - (Liquid Electrical Tape) – To protect the wiring from corrosion.

 - (Ratcheting Terminal Crimper) – This is a must-have for automotive electrical work.
 It’s the only right way to crimp terminals.
 If you get one, make sure it includes multiple jaws.
 The one I use (albeit a little expensive – but worth it) is this crimper.

 - (Dielectric Grease) – To protect the wiring connectors from water intrusion.

 - Spade Connectors – Just about any DIYer with a garage has an assortment of these lying around.
 You’ll need two female connectors of these for the charger side.

 Kawasaki Original Part – DC Power Outlet – 99994-0485

-While we should definitely be grateful for Kawasaki to finally include an OEM location for the power outlet, their OEM part is ridiculously overpriced and should hardly be considered.
-Their component has an MSRP of 84.95$ and is no better than any outlet you can find in the discount bin of your local AutoZone.
-The only benefit is that it comes with the wiring harness pre-made, but that’s a sub-1$ part with standard components that most of us will already have.
+While we should definitely be grateful for Kawasaki to finally include a OEM location for the power outlet, their OEM part is ridiculously overpriced and should hardly be considered.
+Their component has an MSRP of 84.95$.
+And it’s no better than any outlet you can find in the discount bin of your local AutoZone.
+The only benefit is that it comes with the wiring harness pre-made.
+But that’s a sub-1$ part, made with standard components that most of us will already have.
 Nonetheless, if you would like to see the part: